 Tinder uses profile data such as gender preference, location, age, and distance to present users with photos of potential matches.
 When two users indicate mutual interest by swiping right, the app pairs them up and allows them to initiate conversations through a chat.
 With the right chemistry, the couple might end up meeting in real life and take their relationship to the next level.

-Is Tinder Safe?
+Is Tinder safe?

 Like any online dating app, Tinder can be risky for users who let their guard down on the internet.
-When you’re attracted to a profile photo, it might be easy to ignore that they could be a criminal preying on potential victims.
+When you’re attracted to a profile photo, it might be easy to ignore that it could be a criminal preying on potential victims.
 In some cases, an attractive partner who is amicable in chatting could also turn out to be a bot that tries to infect your device with malware.

 For example, in 2016, Tinder users were hit by a spam bot under the guise of “Tinder safe dating.”
 The bot used artificial intelligence to chat naturally and pretended to be a real individual.
 It then convinced users to click on a link, apparently to vet the partner for criminal records (the “safe dating” part).
 When users did so, they were asked to sign up for the “free service” and enter their payment details, only to find that the next month they were billed over $100 for the service and then unintentionally subscribed to an adult entertainment site.